A Day Living With Erb’s Palsy

 By founder and parent Mary Verbruggen

-Eight years ago I went into labour and, as I was young and healthy, my problems extended to the colour of the blanket that would be used to cover my new baby in a few hours -
+Eight years ago I went into labour and, as I was young and healthy, my problems extended to the colour of the blanket that would be used to cover my new baby in a few hours - would it be pink or blue?

 What happened during those subsequent hours was to change my life forever.
 Johan had a very hard struggle to be born.